katzgrau/chip/README.md

-# divvy
+# stalk

-`divvy` is a local and remote log parsing and monitoring tool for system admins and developers.
+`stalk` is a local and remote log parsing and monitoring tool for system admins and developers.
 It wraps the features of `swatch`, `tee`, `tail`, `grep`, `ccze`, and `mail` into one, with some extras.
 Watch the [screencast](http://www.screenr.com/7Hi)!